mrtn-v/mrtn-v/README.md

 </details>

-Unfortunately, my art tumblr does not have all my recent art works.. but I will update it when I get the opportunity.
-Until then, there is still art posted there and it'd be greatly appreciated if you'd go check my art out :]
+My art tumblr does not contain all my recent works, but I will update it during my free time.
 <div></div>

 <p align="right">